EntropyString/EntropyString-Swift/README.md

 ----

-The remainer of this README is included in the project as a Swift playground for interactive exploration.
+The remainer of this README is included in the project as a Swift playground for interactive exploration XCode.

 ----